-The total pension liability for the June 30, 2014 measurement date was determined by an actuarial valuation as of January 1, 2014 rolled forward to June 30, 2014.
+The total pension liability for the June 30, 2017 measurement date was determined by an actuarial valuation as of January 1, 2017 rolled forward to June 30, 2017.
 This valuation used the following assumptions:

-- 1. (a) 8.0% investment rate of return, (b) 3.5% interest rate credited to the annuity savings fund and (c) 3.0% cost of living increase per year. - 2.
-Salary increases are based on analyses of past experience but range from 3.5% to 9.0% depending on group and length of service. - 3.
-Mortality rates were as follows: - (i) Pre-retirement reflects RP-2000 Employees table projected 20 years with Scale AA (gender distinct). - (ii) Post-retirement reflects Healthy Annuitant table projected 15 years with Scale AA (gender distinct). - (iii) Disability the morality rate is assumed to be in accordance with the RP-2000 Table projected 5 years with Scale AA (gender distinct) set forward 3 years for males.
+- 1. (a) 7.5% investment rate of return, (b) 3.5% interest rate credited to the annuity savings fund and (c) 3.0% cost of living increase per year. - 2.
+Salary increases are based on analyses of past experience but range from 4.0% to 9.0% depending on group and length of service.

+3. Mortality rates were as follows:

+- (i) Pre-retirement reflects RP-2014 Blue Collar Employees table projected generationally with Scale MP-2016 and set forward 1 year for females. - (ii) Post-retirement reflects RP-2014 Blue Collar Healthy Annuitant table projected generationally with Scale MP-2016 and set forward 1 year for females. - (iii) Disability the morality rate is assumed to be in accordance with the RP-2000 Healthy Annuitant table projected generationally with Scale BB and a base year of 2015 (gender distinct).